trychlos/pwix-cookie-manager/README.md

 This object is allocated at package level: there is only one instance in your application.
 It gathers the available methods (see below).

-We suggest to the application developer which would make use of `pwix:cookie-manager` to attach this `cookieManager` object to the global `Meteor` object.
-This way, all willing-to packages may take advantage of the available methods to publish their own _cookies_, without having to first `require` or `import` the package, or even make it a dependency.
+`pwix:cookie-manager` attaches this global object to the global Meteor one, so that every willing-to packages is able to take advantage of the available methods to publish their own _cookies_ throught `Meteor.cookieManager`, without having to first `require` or `import` the package, or even make it a dependency.

 ### Constants